Here’s what’s in the House GOP’s sweeping tax and spending cuts package

 Republicans have long sought to add work requirements to Medicaid, which provides health insurance to more than 71 million low-income Americans.
 The first Trump administration granted waivers to several states to implement such a mandate, but the efforts were halted by federal courts.

-The mandate may result in millions of people losing their coverage, multiple analyses have shown.
+The new Medicaid work requirements may result in millions of people losing their health care coverage, multiple analyses have shown.
 While many adults on Medicaid have jobs, they may have trouble meeting the reporting requirements, obtaining exemptions or landing enough hours each month to maintain their eligibility.

-And it would limit states’ ability to levy taxes on health care providers, the revenue which states use to boost provider rates and fund health-related initiatives, among other uses.
+It would also limit states’ ability to levy taxes on health care providers.
+States use this revenue to boost provider rates and fund health-related initiatives, among other uses.
 All but one state levy at least one type of provider tax, which some Republicans claim is a scheme by states to get more federal matching funds.

+And the package would postpone implementation of a Biden administration rule aimed at streamlining Medicaid eligibility and enrollment until 2035.
+Such a delay would make it harder for people to enroll in the program and renew their coverage.

-However, the committee did not include several other controversial proposals that would have reduced the share of federal funds that states receive.
+However, the House did not include several other controversial proposals that would have reduced the share of federal funds that states receive.

+The bill also calls for codifying a Trump administration proposal that would make changes to the Affordable Care Act enrollment process, including shortening the open enrollment period and eliminating the ability of low-income Americans to sign up year-round.

+The Medicaid and Affordable Care Act provisions in the package could result in 8.6 million more people being uninsured in 2034, according to an early CBO estimate released by Democratic lawmakers.

 Larger child tax credit

-Also, the measure would require that parents, in addition to the child, have Social Security numbers.
+Also, the legislation would require that parents, in addition to the child, have Social Security numbers.
 Currently, parents can claim the credit if they have individual taxpayer identification numbers, which some noncitizens who are not eligible for Social Security numbers use to file federal taxes.
+The change would mean 2 million fewer children would be eligible next year, according to the JCT.

 MAGA accounts for kids

-The Ways and Means Committee plan would create a new “money account for growth and advancement,” or MAGA account.
+The package would create a new “money account for growth and advancement,” or MAGA account.
 The federal government would provide a one-time $1,000 credit to the accounts of children born from 2025 through 2028 who are US citizens at birth.

 The annual contribution limit to the tax-preferred accounts would be $5,000, and money could not be withdrawn before the beneficiary turns 18.
 After that, the funds could be used for higher education or a first-time home purchase, among other purposes, and taxed at capital gains rates.
 After a beneficiary turns 31, the account would cease to be a MAGA account.